Campones76/Tecnologias-Negocio/README.md

 ## Project Description

-ItOnDemand is a project developed for our database class, focusing on the functionalities of a gun shop.
-The system includes features such as background checks for clients, inventory management, and more.
+ItOnDemand is a project developed for our database class, focusing on the functionalities of an IT store.

 ## Technologies Used